 The battalion traveled west by train to San Francisco, California, where they were taken by the ferry, the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island in San Francisco Bay.
 At Ft.
 McDowell, they were given physicals and inoculated by the battalion’s medical detachment.
 Those men found to have a minor medical condition were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.

 On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
 Louisville and, another transport, the S.S.
 President Calvin Coolidge.
-Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11th.
-During the night, while they slept, the ships had crossed the International Date Line.
-On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
-The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
-It turned out the smoke was from a ship that belonged to a friendly country.
+On Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11th.
+During the night, while they slept, the ships had crossed the International Dateline.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.